 Owners of investment properties have a number of potential ways to minimize their costs.
 One is the triple net lease.
 The investment property owner still owns the building but doesn’t have to pay the mortgage, basic property insurance or property taxes for it.
 The tenant receives a lower rental rate in exchange for taking on this burden.
 They may end up taking care of many small repairs in the property because it is to their benefit.
 Property owners can also benefit from economies of scale, such as when they hire a property management company to manage all of their rental properties.

-Should You Invest In Real Estate or NOT?
+How To Invest In Real Estate For Beginners

 Investing in real estate is definitely a good idea because real estate offers a unique combination of safety, steady cash flow and strong odds of high capital gains.
 You may earn less than investing in the stock market at its peak, but neither can you lose everything.
 Investing in real estate can generate an ongoing passive income, and it can prove to be a good long-term investment if the property value increases exponentially over time.
 You may even use it as a part of your overall strategy to begin building wealth.

 If you are a beginner in real estate investing, it very important to read good real estate books and learn from the savvy investors who have made fortunes by investing in some of the best real estate markets in the country.

 Following the housing market decline in 2007, single family rental properties became favorable options for investors, saving in construction or refurbishment prices.
 The quick turnaround for an owner to rent out their property means cash flow is almost immediate.
 Single family rental homes have grown up to 30% within the last three years.
 Almost all the housing demand in the US in recent years has been filled by single family rental units.

 Rental real estate interest rates